tommykim2005/CS151-Term-Project/ReadMe.md

 # Any other instruction that users need to know:
 When first opening the files, if it says something like "ProjectJDK isn't defined" click "setup JDK" to the right and your verison of zulu
+For multi-select list, in order to select multiple items, use CTRL + click